koding/koding/README.markdown

 cd koding-docker-compose
 # Requires docker-compose version >= 1.6
 docker-compose up -d

+# Requires kubectl, minikube and kompose for kuburnetes
+kompose up
 ```

 Now you are able to access Koding via port `8090` (e.g. [localhost:8090](http://localhost:8090)) on your host.